j03m/machine-learning-intuitions/perceptron/math-for-machine-learning-1.md

 In the context of neural networks, each weight and bias can be thought of as a coordinate in a high-dimensional space, and the partial derivatives help us understand how the error changes as we tweak each of these parameters.

 ![Partial Derivative](partial-derivative.png)

-Certainly, adding a section on gradients under "Partial Derivatives" can enhance the understanding of the topic.
-Here's how you could revise that section:

 ### Gradients: The Vector of Partial Derivatives